Tidal heating in detached double white dwarf binaries: Response of the surface temperature and rotation

 \subsection{Primary response to tidal heating}

 Unlike angular momentum accounting in Equation~(\ref{eq:AMev}), energy in Equation~(\ref{eq:Etotdot}) is irreversibly lost (not exchanged) by dissipation (turbulent viscosity) in the primary.
 Specifically, orbital energy lost by Equation~(\ref{eq:dfdtTD}) heats the primary at a rate given by Equation~(\ref{eq:Etotdot}).
-This is accounted for in the surface luminosity of the primary, $L_1$, which assuming a blackbody is given by
+This is accounted for {by an increase} in the surface luminosity of the {primary $L_1$,} which assuming a blackbody is given by

 where $\sigma = 5.67 \times 10^{-5}$ erg/s cm$^{-2}$ K$^{-4}$.
-A result of the energy flow from Equation~(\ref{eq:Etotdot}) into the star ($=\dot{E}_1$, Equation~(\ref{eq:lumeq})), is that the temperature $T_1$ and hence temperature dependent radius $R_1$ (Equation~(\ref{eq:RMTPanei})) increases.
-The rate of change of the luminosity $\ddot{E}_1$ is
+A result of the energy flow from Equation~(\ref{eq:Etotdot0}) into the star {with $L_1$} is that the temperature $T_1$ and hence temperature dependent radius $R_1$ (Equation~(\ref{eq:RMTPanei})) increases.
+Th{is increase in the luminosity} is {given by}